Keeyells/TrustChain/README.md

 ## Technical Overview

-SourceTrust is a decentralized marketplace for AI datasets, leveraging Story Protocol for intellectual property registration and protection.
+TrustChain is a decentralized marketplace for AI datasets, leveraging Story Protocol for intellectual property registration and protection.
 The application is built using Next.js, TypeScript, and integrates with blockchain technologies.

 ## Core Technologies